ConfederacyOfGaia/Gaia/dms-guide.md

 ### Goblinoid Revolt

-Once the party meets some orcs and learns that they're not the unthinking brutes in Enda that they are on other worlds, and establishes a relationship with them, they will hear that the orcs are going to revolt against the Great Golden Dragon.
+The party meets orcs in the Sunless Citadel, learns that they're not the unthinking brutes in Enda that they are on other worlds, and establishes a relationship with them.
+The leader tells them to visit him in the BoF any time.
+When they finally take I'm up on it, they come at the worst possible time: just as they are about the rise up.

 This will give the players a choice: Side with the Aurelian Empire, side with the orcs of the Bowl of Fire, or sit out the conflict entirely and watch the sides destroy each other.